knoxite/website/content/_index/storage-backends.md

 +++

 <p>You've chosen a cloud provider for your data before?
 We may already support it!</p>
-<p>Select between various protocols and standards like SSH, WebDAV or FTP or cloud providers like Google Drive, NextCloud, DropBox and many others!</p>
+<p>Select between various protocols and standards like SSH, WebDAV or FTP or cloud providers like Microsoft Azure, Amazon S3, BackBlaze, NextCloud, DropBox and many others!</p>

 [<button class="btn btn-success mt-4">See all storage backends</button>](/docs/storage-backends)